jboss-developer/jboss-unifiedpush-quickstarts/push-contacts-mobile/client/push-contacts-mobile-android/README.md

 ###4.
 Test Application

 ####0.
 Prerequisites
-1. The UnifiedPush Server must be running before the application is deployed to ensure that the device successfully registers with the UnifiedPush Server on application deployment.
+1. The Unified Push Server must be running before the application is deployed to ensure that the device successfully registers with the Unified Push Server on application deployment.
 2. The `push-contacts-mobile/server/push-contacts-mobile-picketlink-secured` application must be running before attempting to log into the mobile client application to ensure successful login.
 For more information, see the README distributed with the `push-contacts-mobile-picketlink-secured` application.

 ####1.
 Deploy for Testing